Building a DIY Watch

 You can find more tips and tricks from other builders on Instructables and in this Reddit thread.

-The parts arrived, and the day of assembly came.
-I had prepared for a struggle, for tiny screws to fly across the room and for delicate hands to bend under the slightest pressure.
-I had read the horror stories, the cautionary tales from other builders.
+The parts arrived and I got to work.
+I’d braced myself for tiny screws flying across the room and hands bending under the slightest pressure — I’d read enough cautionary tales from other builders.